zpliulab/NetWalkRank/README.md

 # Other Code
 We compare our method with the other methods.
 Also, we compare results of using different protein-protein networks in our method.
-Other code directory contains code to plot the comparision results.
+OtherCode directory contains code to plot the comparision results.